coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 3. What would the impact be?

 The step after that is detailed in the following subsection 2: to look in more detail at likelihood and impact.

+There's an AI available that uses all this material to take you through the threat model process: [AUTO THREAT MODEL AGENT](https://notebooklm.google.com/notebook/e77101a5-b3a6-4c13-a348-7980c6d4adfe/preview).
+Just go to the agent (requires a google account) and start by briefly describing your system.
+It will then interview you.
+Your data will remain in your own google workspace.

 The image below represents the AI Exchange threat modelling one-pager.
 It summarizes the step-by-step decision tree approach from this section.
 How to use:
 1. Walk by each threat